PSPReverse/PSPTool/README.md

-# psptool2
+# PSPTool

-psptool is a Swiss Army knife for dealing with **binary blobs** mainly **delivered with BIOS updates** targeting **AMD platforms**.
+PSPTool is a Swiss Army knife for dealing with firmware of the **AMD Secure Processor** (formerly known as *Platform Security Processor* or **PSP**).
+It locates AMD firmware inside  **UEFI images** as part of BIOS updates targeting **AMD platforms**.

-It is based on reverse-engineering efforts of AMD's proprietary **simple filesystem** used to **pack its blobs** into standardized **UEFI Firmware Images**.
+It is based on reverse-engineering efforts of AMD's **proprietary filesystem** used to **pack firmware blobs** into **UEFI Firmware Images**.
 These are usually 16MB in size and can be conveniently parsed by [UEFITool](https://github.com/LongSoft/UEFITool).
-However, all binary blobs by AMD are located in an unparsable area of the UEFI image marked as *padding* by UEFITool.
+However, all binary blobs by AMD are located in padding volumes unparsable by UEFITool.

-**psptool favourably works with BIOS ROM files** such as UEFI images – as they can be obtained labeled *BIOS updates* from OEMs and IBVs.
-However, it won't complain about additional headers such as an Aptio Capsule header.
+PSPTool favourably works with UEFI images as obtained through BIOS updates.

 ## Installation